Insects can cause great distress and irritation to donkeys. We offer advice to help you keep your donkeys safe from flies and midges.

 - Remove manure frequently from grazing paddocks and the stable

-- Keep the stable environment clean - wash and disinfect the stable walls on a weekly basis, remove unwanted feed stuff and clean water troughs
+- Keep the stable environment clean .
+Wash and disinfect the stable walls regularly, remove unwanted feedstuff and clean water troughs

-- Provide a field shelter - this will offer protection while the donkeys are in a paddock, they can rest and take refuge from the sun.
+- Provide a field shelter to offer protection during turnout, and to allow rest and refuge from the sun.
 Try to locate shelters in a shady and breezy location

 - Muck heaps should be positioned as far away from stables as possible